We release a new version of QRISK®2 every spring, usually in April.

 That's just fine.
-QRISK®2-2015 works very well.
-We recommend that those who integrate QRISK®2 into their own systems move to the 2016 score by the autumn -- this means that they have the freedom to schedule the work needed into a convenient point of their release cycle.
+They both work very well.
+We recommend that those who integrate QRISK®2 into their own systems move to the QRISK®2-2017 score by the autumn -- this means that they have the freedom to schedule the work needed into a convenient point of their release cycle.

 QRISK®3 was published in the BMJ on 23rd May 2017.
 You can find the calculator here: